Grade Level: 5 (4-6)

 Many people are unaware of the many steps that water goes through before it comes out of the tap.
 Figure 1 shows the conventional U.S. drinking water treatment process.

 With few exceptions, all public water in the U.S. must go through this conventional drinking water process before it comes out of the tap.
 The first step, of course, is the smart selection of drinking water sources.
 The first step in the treatment process is called coagulation.
 During coagulation, chemicals are added to the water that make dirt and some dissolved particles stick together, resulting in clumps that are referred to as flocs.
 During the next process, sedimentation, the flocs start get really heavy and sink to the bottom of the tank where they can be removed.
 After coagulation and sedimentation comes filtration.
-During this step in the water treatment process, all of the water being treated flows slowly through filters made up of layers of sand, gravel and charcoal.
+During this step in the water treatment process, all of the water being treated flows slowly through filters made up of layers of sand, gravel and charcoal (Refer to the hands-on activity A Matter of Leaching to have students design and implement their own water filters).
 Following filtration is the final step in the treatment process: disinfection.
 During disinfection, chlorine is added.
 Chlorine is the same thing that is used to disinfect swimming pools, but when it is used for drinking water disinfection, much less is added.
 The law states that a certain amount of chlorine must be present in your water every time you turn your tap on.
 This requirement exists because some dangerous microorganisms that are able to get through all of the other treatment processes are killed by chlorine.

 High DOM concentrations are very difficult to remove from water.
 Because DOM is dissolved in water, it requires a chemical reaction (or reactions) to remove it.
 Problems during the disinfection process can result if high amounts of DOM are in the water.
 They can form what are called disinfection byproducts (DBPs), which are harmful if ingested.
 One common DPB is chloroform (you may have seen a movie or television show in which a cloth is put over someone's mouth or nose and then the person passes out—which is due to breathing in chloroform!).